Lemmeyg/PredictionsApp-New/DraftPRD.md

 ## 2.3 Enter Predictions
 The logic for this screen will be run everytime the screen loads.
 -Users can enter predictions for all matches in the next round only.
-- **Definition of next round**:
-- the round of a match is indicated by the “round’ column.
-  - The next round  is the lowest number where every match with that number in the  round field has a status: `NS`.
-- **Constraints**:
-  - Predictions cannot be entered for game weeks that have already started.The earliest date of a match of that round ,must not be in the past.
+- The fixtures to be displayed are loaded from the "GameWeek" sheet in googlesheets document.
+- this sheet should be refreshed everytime before the data is loaded into the application.

-  - Matches data will be fetched from the fixtures table via the Airtable API.
+  - Matches data will be fetched from the fixtures table via the googlesheets API.
 **Layout**
-- the screen should contain a “change user” button in the top right of the screen
+- the screen should contain a "change user" button in the top right of the screen
   - the user name will displayed in the top left of the screen.
-  - it will display the home team on the left and the away team on the right with two blanks field in the middle
+  - it will display the home team on the left and the away team on the right with two blank numeric input fields in the middle
   - the user will be able to click on the blank field to enter their prediction.
-  - when the user input a single character numeric value into the first blank field, it will move onto the next blank field.
+  - when the user input a single character numeric value into the first blank field, it will move onto the next blank field.-
+  - once all the fields are filled the user will be able to click on the submit button to submit their predictions.

   ###2.3.1 Submit Predictions
   - the user will be able to click on the submit button to submit their predictions.